-Global happenings in the last two years have awakened people around the world to the advantages of comparing cultures and sharing experiences.
+Global happenings in the last few years have awakened people around the world to the advantages of comparing cultures and sharing experiences.
 Our mission is to improve international understanding, respect and friendship leading to cultural harmony within the local community so that British and international students can interact, irrespective of background, in an atmosphere that promotes the development of global citizenship and social responsibility.

 At present students tend to mix with people from their own countries or with similar backgrounds.
 We will encourage cross-cultural experiences via a shared intercultural space, and a programme of cultural activities and other events to which local communities will also be invited in order to promote greater international understanding.

 Watling Ubuntu intends to create an active and stimulating community instead, one that will offer a unique experience through intellectual debate, fostering cross-cultural activities and providing an exceptional social environment.
 In addition, in developing a neutral, non-faith, non-political environment, no-one needs to feel intimidated or excluded.

 One of our aims is to help international students to feel welcome through encouraging friendships with the student and resident community.

 Students come to the UK from all over the world to study, students from a diverse range of cultures each with their own traditions and perspectives.
 We can learn from each other!